BeKnowDo/benlido/wordpress/wp-content/plugins/pixelyoursite/readme.txt

 These parameters can be used for [Custom Audiences or Custom Conversions](https://www.pixelyoursite.com/facebook-pixel-plugin/custom-audiences-conversions)

 EVEN MORE GOOGLE ANALYTICS FEATURES:

+Support for Google Optimize (free A/B testing service by Google).

 On top of the free version data, [the pro version](https://www.pixelyoursite.com/google-analytics) will track a number of useful Custom Dimensions.